 Even though that not everyone may be aware of that, it’s generally known that Cyprus is divided into two countries.
 The bigger part ( “southern”) of the island is officially the republic of Cyprus, inhabited by the Cypriots, speaking Greek.
 The other part – “northern” – is, since 1964, under the occupation of Turkey and inhabited by the Turks.
-North Cyprus, called by the Turks the Turkish Republic of Northern Cyprus is an autonomous country managed by Turkey itself, but officially not recognized by any other institution.
-For UN the whole island is considered Cyprus.
+North Cyprus, called by the Turks the Turkish Republic of Northern Cyprus, is an autonomous country managed by Turkey itself, but officially not recognized by any other institution.
+For the UN, the whole island is considered Cyprus.

 Everybody speaks English

 But only on the Greek side.
 The influence of the former British Empire is even after the tens of years still pretty noticeable in many ways.
 In the Cypriot part of the island, you really won’t have any problem, even cashiers at supermarkets speak pretty good English.
 And they automatically do when they see you are a foreigner.